FDio/hicn/docs/source/hicn-light.md

-# The Hybrid ICN Portable Forwarder
+# Portable Forwarder

 ## Introduction

-hicn-light is a socket based forwarder
+hicn-light is a portable forwarder that makes use of IPC and standard sockets to communicate.

 ## Using hicn-light